Kauai Family Vacation Tips with Young Children and Babies

 The kids played with our Green Toys tide pool and watering can set every day at both the pool and beach and they held up super well considering the condo didn’t have beach toys I was so happy we took them!

 7. Book your stay at a condo that supplies beach gear.

-We saved a lot of money by booking a condo with beach chairs and umbrella, boogie boards, beach towels, and a cooler.
+We saved a lot of money by booking a condo with beach chairs an umbrella, boogie boards, beach towels, and a cooler.
 When we went to Maui, our condo had similar items but no boogie boards or snorkel gear so we purchased them at Costco and left the boogie boards there for the next renters to use.

-Because we had just purchased snorkel gear a few years before and we had free bags to check with Southwest, we took our snorkel gear home and then brought it back to Kauai, which saved us a bunch of money and time in rental and returns.
+Because we had just purchased snorkel gear a few years before and we had free bags to check with Southwest, we took our snorkel gear home and then brought it back to Kauai, which saved us a lot of money and time in rental and returns.

 8. Buying instead of renting usually saves a lot of money.

 We took our pack and play which checked for free and our car seats which also checked for free and didn’t have to rent.

 9. If renting a car, book your rental car very very early when traveling to Hawaii.